 Part 3 - Line 4a

-WSCUC PROVIDES LEADERSHIP IN HIGHER EDUCATION POLICY AND PRACTICE DEVELOPMENT THROUGH ITS MISSION-DRIVEN, RESULTS-ORIENTED, AND FLEXIBLE APPROACH TO ACCREDITATION QUALITY REVIEW; ITS IMPLEMENTATION OF PIONEERING APPROACHES TO UNDERSTANDING QUALITY AND EFFECTIVENESS AS OUTCOME DATA AND DISAGGREGATION; AND ENGAGEMENT WITH NATIONAL HIGHER EDUCATION ORGANIZATIONS AND GOVERNMENT AGENCIES, DEVELOPMENT OF RESOURCES AND FORUMS FOR INTERCHANGE WITH CAMPUSES, AND AVAILABILITY TO NATIONAL AUDIENCES AND THE MEDIA.
+POLICY, INNOVATION AND LEADERSHIP: WSCUC PROVIDES LEADERSHIP IN HIGHER EDUCATION POLICY AND PRACTICE DEVELOPMENT THROUGH ITS MISSION-DRIVEN, RESULTS-ORIENTED, AND FLEXIBLE APPROACH TO ACCREDITATION QUALITY REVIEW; ITS IMPLEMENTATION OF PIONEERING APPROACHES TO UNDERSTANDING QUALITY AND EFFECTIVENESS AS OUTCOME DATA AND DISAGGREGATION; ENGAGEMENT WITH INTERNATIONAL AND NATIONAL HIGHER EDUCATION INSTITUTIONS, ORGANIZATIONS, AND GOVERNMENT AGENCIES; DEVELOPMENT OF RESOURCES AND FORUMS FOR INTERCHANGE WITH CAMPUSES; AND MEDIA ACTIVITIES REGARDING THE VALUE OF HIGHER EDUCATION AND ACCREDITATION.

 Name (title) | Role | Hours | Compensation |